-Garlic is one of the oldest herbs on record.
-It is easy to grow and is a powerhouse of vitamins, protein and in addition to other health boosters, helps to lower high blood pressure.
+Garlic is one of the oldest herbs on record, its easy to grow and is a powerhouse of vitamins, protein and in addition to other health boosters, helps to lower high blood pressure.
 Growing this beneficial herb is wonderful as you can use it at every stage of growth.
 The mild green leaves in the spring can be used in stir-fries, soups or risottos, the scape (or flower stalk) can be added to butter or pesto and finally the lovely white bulb in mid-summer which we find has a sweeter taste than store-bought garlic.

 Garlic can be divided into two different categories; soft and hard-neck varieties.

-Elephant Garlic: a large, mild-flavoured bulb
+Elephant Garlic: a large, mild-flavoured bulb (currently sold out)

 - garlic bulbs are available for planting in the fall with the other tulip and daffodils (purchase early, as they sell out fast!!)

 - planting is done in the fall so that the roots have a chance to develop, before the ground freezes